kmpf/uap-docker/uap/docker-uap.README.md

 * download_human_gencode_release_v19.yaml
   * Downloads the human Gencode annotation v19
   * Downloads the human Gencode long non-coding RNA gene annotation v19
+  * the downloaded files are located in `genomes/animalia/chordata/mammalia/primates/homo_sapiens/gencode`

 * index_homo_sapiens_hg19_chr21.yaml
   * Downloads the homo sapiens chromosome sizes from UCSC
   * Downloads the homo sapiens chromosome 21 FASTA sequence from UCSC
+  * the downloaded files are located in `genomes/animalia/chordata/mammalia/primates/homo_sapiens/hg19`
   * Generates the index for bowtie2 for chromosome 21
   * Generates the index for bwa for chromosome 21
   * Generates the fasta index for chromosome 21

 * index_mycoplasma_genitalium_ASM2732v1_genome.yaml
-  * Downloads the mycoplasma genitalium genome from NCBIs Genbank
+  * Downloads the mycoplasma genitalium genome from NCBIs Genbank, these files are located in `genomes/bacteria/Mycoplasma_genitalium/`
   * Generates the index for bowtie2 for that genome
   * Generates the index for bwa for that genome
   * Generates the index for segemehl for that genome